 Program Overview

-PLEASE NOTE: If you are interested in pursuing a three-year advanced diploma or four-year degree program at the college or university level, apply to George Brown’s Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (A108) program.
+Please Note: If you’re interested in pursuing a three-year advanced diploma or four-year degree program at the college or university level, you should apply to our Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (A108) program.

 Full Description

-George Brown's Pre-Health Sciences Pathway to Certificates and Diplomas program will prepare you academically for future study in several Health Sciences programs by setting a foundation in core mathematics and science courses and providing an overview of the health-care industry.
+The Pre-Health Sciences Pathway to Certificates and Diplomas (A109) is a one-year certificate program that will lay the groundwork for your future success in a variety of Health Sciences programs.
+We’ll set you up with a foundation in core mathematics and science, and give you valuable insights into the health-care industry.
+Learn more about our Pre-programs.

 - Practical Nursing